sandrineTuyizere/Neighbourhood-App/README.md

 * Sign in with the application to start using.
 * Set up a profile
 * Se up general location and  neighborhood name.
+* Find a list of different businesses in my neighborhood.